ItsRqtl/discord-typing/README.md

 `/invite` to invite the bot.
 (You can change the invite link in line 16.)

 ## Hosted Bot
 This bot is also hosted by me.
-You can invite it at https://bit.ly/3OVuzE2.
+You can invite it [here](https://discord.com/api/oauth2/authorize?client_id=991618813856591942&permissions=67111936&scope=applications.commands%20bot).

 ## License
 This project is under `GNU General Public License v3.0`.
 You can check the details in LICENSE.